wolfdex/piholelist/README.md

 springermedien - Sites and Services provided by Axel Springer SE (known from german Bild , Welt)

+Some Browser like Vivaldi use there own integrated DNS.
+So have you have to deactivate it and also block outgoing DNS calls from Apps in your Network.

 #  tests and other lists

 https://adblock-tester.com/